NOAA-EMC/NCEPLIBS-external/doc/README_docker_gnu.md

 # Short-Range Weather App Public Release in Docker

 This document explains how to run the SRW public release, version 1, in a Docker container.
-We will run twice: once by building an image, and a second time manually.
+We will run twice: once by building a Docker image complete with the application, and a second time building the application manually within a pre-existing Docker image.

 1. Get Docker
-2. Download the Files - get the premade container and
+2. Download the Files - get the premade container and input data
 3. Create the Docker Image - compile inside a docker image based on the premade container
 4. Start the Workflow - run the workflow off of the image you created
 5. Monitor the Workflow - look at log files while the workflow runs